hillarychang/Calorie-Count-Prediction-Model/README.md

 such as the nutritional information, such as total fat (```total_fat```), sugar (```sugar```), 'carbs' (```carbs```), 'sodium' (```sodium```), 'protein' (```protein```), 'saturated_fat' (```saturated_fat```), the number of steps (```n_steps```), and the number of minutes (```minutes```) in a comprehensive recipe dataset.

 ## Fairness Analysis
+We want to see whether our final model demonstrates a difference in performance between recipes with n_step less than or equal to 10 and recipes with n_step greater than 10.
+We will explore this question with a permutation test, shuffling the n_step groupings to assess the model's accuracy.

+Our two groups are recipes that have `n_step` less than or equal to 10 and recipes with `n_step` greater than 10.
+This is because 10 is the mean n_step in the recipes dataset.

+**Null Hypothesis**: Our model is fair.
+Its accuracy among recipes with n_step less than or equal to 10 is roughly the same as its accuracy among recipes with n_step greater than 10

+**Alternative Hypothesis**: Our model is not fair.
+Its accuracy among recipes with n_step less than or equal to 10 is different from its accuracy among recipes with n_step greater than 10.

+**Test Statistic**: We will use the absolute difference in accuracy as our test statistic.
+This involves calculating the absolute difference between the accuracy for recipes with n_step less than or equal to 10 and the accuracy for recipes with n_step greater than 10.